dojo/docs/dojox/editor/plugins/ShowBlockNodes.rst

 * Button with icon in toolbar for toggling the view of block nodes in the editor.
 * Keyboard hotkey: CTRL-SHIFT-F9 for toggling the ShowBlockNodes on and off.
 * Dynamic styling in the page to enable/disable the showing of the block nodes.
-It does not affect or alter nay of the HTML within the actual editor body, making it safe to use.
+It does not affect or alter any of the HTML within the actual editor body, making it safe to use.

 =====
 Usage